VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 A window surface allows you to interact with platform specific display systems.

 A swap chain is an array of at least two presentable images.
 The first image is the screenbuffer, which is the image presented to the screen, and later images are backbuffers.
-If you don't use a backbuffer and directly send new images to the screenbuffer, image tearing (where the top portion of the screen contains the old image and the bottom portion contains the old image) will occur while the monitor is refreshing.
+If you don't use a backbuffer and directly send new images to the screenbuffer, image tearing (where the top portion of the screen contains the new image and the bottom portion contains the old image) will occur while the monitor is refreshing.

 ![Image tearing caused by directly sending images to the screenbuffer (Direct2D Succinctly)](https://www.syncfusion.com/books/Direct2D_Succinctly/Images/12.png)